shaiguitar/resque_stuck_queue/README.md

 ## Configuration Options

 Configuration settings are below.
-You'll most likely at the least want to tune `:triggered_handler`,`:heartbeat` and `:trigger_timeout` settings.
+You'll most likely at the least want to tune `:triggered_handler`,`:heartbeat_interval` and `:trigger_timeout` settings.

 <pre>

 triggered_handler:
 	set to what gets triggered when resque-stuck-queue will detect the latest heartbeat is older than the trigger_timeout time setting.
 	Example: